Rendering Software for Mac in 2026: What Runs Native, What Needs a Workaround

 You can still run distributed rendering between your Mac and Windows/Linux machines, with both using the CUDA engine - your Mac handling CPU tasks while the other machine uses its GPU.
 Just keep in mind this isn't the most efficient setup.

-V-Ray is available both for SketchUp and Rhino on Mac computers.
+V-Ray is available for both SketchUp and Rhino on Mac computers.

 Enscape for Mac